saturncloud/examples/examples/bodo/README.md

 # Bodo Examples

 Welcome to Bodo examples!
-These are adapted from the [bodo.ai example repository](https://github.com/Bodo-inc/Bodo-examples).
+These are adapted from the [Bodo.ai example repository](https://github.com/Bodo-inc/Bodo-examples).

 >**Note**: Bodo works best for very large datasets, so downloading the data used in the examples can take some time.
 Please be patient while the datasets download for each example - you will see the speed benefits of Bodo when manipulating the downloaded data.